The following update has been released by Cayuga County government in connection with the local response to the novel coronavirus:

 County Office Building closed to the public – Hotline instituted

-Please contact the county hotline 315-253-1355 and call takers will direct you to the appropriate department for assistance.
+Please contact our hotline 315-253-1355 if you need assistance from any County department.
 The hotline is staffed Monday - Friday 9 am - 5 pm, Saturday and Sunday 9 am - 12 pm.

-You can also find department contact information on our department pages at www.cayugacounty.us/31/Departments.
+You can also find department contact information on our department pages.
 Departments are working at reduced staffing and in some cases remotely.
 Please use the phone numbers listed on the respective department pages to get in contact with staff.
 Leave a phone message as necessary.
 Staff will get back to you as soon as they can.

 While the county encourages social distancing, we also want to remain connected with residents.
-Don’t miss any updates by signing up for automatic email and/or text message notifications at www.cayugacounty.us/notifyme.
+Don’t miss any updates by signing up for automatic email and/or text message notifications.
 Click the mail or phone icon next to Coronavirus COVID-19 Response in the alert center and you will be notified as soon a new update is posted.
-Please note: If you have previously signed up for other alerts, you need to visit the www.cayugacounty.us/notifyme again and subscribe to the COVID-19 alert.
+Please note: If you have previously signed up for other alerts, you need to visit the alert center again and subscribe to the COVID-19 alert.